defisym/OpenFusionExamples/README.md

 ## Shaders

-some simple and stupid shader
+some simple and stupid shaders

 - AlphaMono
   - *make semi-mono effect*